-PricewaterhouseCoopers LLP ("PwC") have been the auditors of the Corporation since their appointment on October 28, 2015.
-At the Meeting, the Shareholders will be asked to reappoint PwC as auditors of the Corporation to serve until the close of the next annual meeting of Shareholders and to authorize the directors to fix their remuneration.
+At the Meeting, the Shareholders will be asked to appoint EY as auditors of the Corporation to serve until the close of the next annual meeting of Shareholders and to authorize the directors to fix their remuneration.

-Unless otherwise directed, the management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR the appointment of PwC as auditors of the Corporation at remuneration to be fixed by the Board.
+Unless otherwise directed, the management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR the appointment of EY as auditors of the Corporation at remuneration to be fixed by the Board.